Luigian/Climbing_Tracker_Website/README.md

 This website uses a relational database managment system to organizes the data into four tables: `users`, `gyms`, `routes` and `climbs`.

 Each table is composed of columns and rows.
 The rows represent instances or records of the table, and the columns represent values attributed to that instance.
 Each row in a table has its own unique primary key.
-These primary keys within a database are used to define the relationships among the tables.
+These primary keys within the database are used to define the relationships among the tables.

 ### Establishing the basis of interaction between tables